Is 3 Days in Chiang Mai Enough?

 Best Time to Visit Chiang Mai

 The best time to visit Chiang Mai is hands down from November to January.
-This is when the weather is cooler and more comfortable for exploring, with clear skies and minimal rain.
-However, this is also peak season, so expect larger crowds and higher prices.
+The weather is cooler and far more comfortable for exploring, skies are clear, and rain is minimal.
+That said, this is also peak season, so expect larger crowds and slightly higher prices.

 Periods to know about:

-- February to April: This is the burning season, when farmers burn their fields and air quality becomes seriously poor.
-We experienced this firsthand in March 2023, and the pollution was truly awful.
+- February to April: This is burning season, when farmers burn their fields and air quality becomes seriously poor across the city and surrounding mountains.
+We experienced this firsthand in March 2023, and the pollution was genuinely awful, not something you want to discover mid-trip

-- April: This is the hottest month of the year in Chiang Mai, but it’s also when Songkran (Thai New Year water festival) takes place, which is an incredible experience
+- April: The hottest month of the year in Chiang Mai, but also when Songkran (Thai New Year water festival) takes place, which is an absolutely incredible experience if you can handle the heat

 - May to October: Rainy season brings frequent downpours, though they’re usually predictable and don’t last all day